+(A)  An attorney who has been incorrectly added as counsel for a respondent or real party in interest upon docketing of the case can seek withdrawal from the case by filing and serving upon appellant or petitioner a notice, within 14 days of docketing of the case, stating they do not represent the respondent or real party in interest.
+If known, the notice must state the current address for the respondent or real party in interest.
+Within 14 days of service of such a notice, the appellant or petitioner must serve the respondent or real party in interest with a copy of the notice of appeal or petition and file proof of such service with the court.
+If no such notice is filed within 14 days of docketing of the case, withdrawal from the case may only be sought as set forth in (B) and (C) below.

-(A) The attorney shall file a motion to withdraw with the clerk of the Supreme Court and serve a copy of the motion on the attorney’s client and any adverse party.
-The motion shall clearly state whether counsel was appointed or retained and the reasons for the motion.
-Unless the motion is filed after judgment or final determination as provided in SCR 46, the motion shall be accompanied by:
+(B) The attorney must file a motion to withdraw with the clerk of the Supreme Court and serve a copy of the motion on the attorney’s client and any adverse party.
+The motion must clearly state whether counsel was appointed or retained and the reasons for the motion.
+Unless the motion is filed after judgment or final determination as provided in SCR 46, the motion must be accompanied by:

 (i) In a direct appeal from a judgment of conviction in which the defendant is represented by retained counsel, an affidavit or signed statement from the defendant stating that the defendant has discharged retained counsel, the grounds for that discharge, and whether the defendant qualifies for appointment of new counsel; or